- Written by Dr.Mehmet Demircioglu

 Temples are easy to overdo because patients often remember a very youthful shape and want it back completely.
 But adult male temples naturally change.
 If the temple points are rebuilt too aggressively, the result can look artificial from the side.
 It can also trap the surgeon into a hairline that needs too many grafts to maintain.

-I prefer soft temple planning.
+Soft temple planning is usually safer.
 The transition should look natural in motion, in profile, and with different hairstyles.
 A small improvement in the right place can look better than a dramatic correction that calls attention to itself.

 Timing matters.
 A hair transplant is not a quick cosmetic touch for an event next month.
 The first weeks can include redness, scabs, swelling, shedding, and awkward hair length.
 The real growth takes months.
 If the event is important, the surgery needs planning far enough ahead that the healing phase and the ugly duckling phase do not become a source of stress.

-For a wedding, important photos, public presentation, or professional filming, I prefer generous timing.
+For a wedding, important photos, public presentation, or professional filming, generous timing is safer.
 The result usually looks much better after many months, and the patient feels calmer when the schedule is not tight.
 If the date is close, it may be better to wait rather than create anxiety around recovery.

 I wrote a dedicated article about how long before a wedding you should have a hair transplant.
 Even if the event is not a wedding, the same principle applies.
 Do not plan surgery around hope.
 Plan it around biology.